kontakta39/SoftUni-JS-Front-End/README.md

 ## 📌 Overview

-This repository contains my solutions and exercises completed during the [*JS Front-End - February 2024 @ SoftUni*](https://softuni.bg/trainings/4362/js-front-end-february-2024) course at SoftUni.
+This repository contains my solutions and exercises completed during the [*JS Front-End - February 2024 @ SoftUni*](https://softuni.bg/trainings/4362/js-front-end-february-2024) course.

 The course focuses on building a solid foundation in **JavaScript programming and front-end development**, covering core language concepts, DOM manipulation, and event-driven programming.